Database Management

 Learn More

-To learn more about revision pruning and database size management in general see our blog: Pruning — Managing DB Sizes in Couchbase Mobile.
+To learn more about revision pruning and database size management in general see: Pruning — Managing DB Sizes in Couchbase Mobile.

 Purging Tombstones

-Tombstones are automatically purged from the bucket based on the server’s metadata purge interval.
+Sync Gateway automatically purges tombstones from the bucket based on the server’s metadata purge interval.

-Tombstones can be manually removed via Sync Gateway’s /{keyspace}/_purge endpoint.
+Tombstones can also be manually removed via Sync Gateway’s /{keyspace}/_purge endpoint.

 Purging of tombstones is also required on Couchbase Lite.
-For example, you might decide that if a document is deleted on a Couchbase Lite client, that you want to purge the document (on that device) as soon as the delete has been successfully replicated to Sync Gateway.
+For example, you might decide that if a Couchbase Lite client deletes a document, you want to purge the document (on that device) as soon as the delete replicates to Sync Gateway.

 Cache Ejection

-Deleted/expired tombstones aren’t automatically ejected from Sync Gateway’s in-memory channel caches.
-See Table 2, which shows when channel caches are ejected.
+Deleted/expired tombstones are not automatically ejected from Sync Gateway’s in-memory channel caches.
+See Table 1, which shows when channel caches are ejected.

 Tombstone